In this article I will walk you through all you need to know about Ethereum. What is Ethereum? How does it work? Why is it so important?

 This would lower transaction costs for developers and make the network more competitive against traditional corporate entities such as Visa and Mastercard.
 One methodology that most Ethereum developers agree on is sharding.

 Sharding breaks up a process into smaller components called shards which run in parallel.
 Ethereum plans to run 64 shards.
 While we don’t need to understand the technical details it is important to note that this solution is planned to be built into the ethereum blockchain itself.

-The team believe it will be much more efficient compared to the current version.
-They hope to launch on September 9th 2022.
+The team believe it will be much more efficient compared to the previous version.

 In the meantime, a host of separate entities are building a second layer.
 These are not part of the core base level protocol but live on top of Ethereum to scale it.

 A layer 2 solution would run transactions on its own blockchain.
 Subsequently it would hook up to Ethereum to validate batches of transactions together.

 You may have come across the term optimistic rollups or zero-knowledge rollups that do precisely this.

 One of the largest layer 2 blockchains is Polygon.
 I highly recommend reading this simple explanation about Polygon to complete your knowledge of the Ethereum ecosystem.